elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The test scripts can now always access the kubeconfig
 - The OpenSearch network policies now properly work with dedicated nodes and shapshots enabled
 - The `clean-sc` script now patches any pending challenges which would prevent the removal of certain namespaces
+- Increase memory limit to avoid OOMKilled in job starboard-operator/scan-vulnerabilityreport

 ### Updated